-The nursing curriculum competencies are leveled to show logical progression during didactic and experiential learning.
+The nursing curriculum is leveled to show logical progression during didactic and experiential learning.
 Using the three domains of individual, nursing, and health care along with three levels of learning, the curriculum is organized to flow from simple to complex using vernacular from Bloom's Taxonomy (1956).
 Since the original North Carolina Community College System (NCCCS) Concept-based Curriculum was sequenced with NUR 111: Intro to Health Concepts being the initial course and NUR 213: Complex Health Concepts being the final course, leveling was quintessential to show progression.
 Leveling permits the student to demonstrate competence and mastery of SLOs in a logical progression toward attaining the terminal POs.
-Moreover, RCC nursing faculty determined it efficacious for student learning to include two additional courses in Level One - NUR 117: Pharmacology and NUR 133: Nursing Assessment in the first semester along with NUR 111.
+Moreover, RCC nursing faculty determined it efficacious for student learning to include NUR 117: Pharmacology and NUR 133: Nursing Assessment in the first semester along with NUR 111.
 These two courses are approved in the NCCCS Combined Course Catalog and Curriculum Standard.
-Therefore, the SLOs in NUR 117 and NUR 133 are also included with NUR 111 in the Level One SLOs.
-Level Two SLOs are integral to the courses sequenced throughout the curriculum.
-The Level Two SLOs are taught across the life-span and the SLOs are met using a variety of didactic and experiential teaching-learning methodologies and practice settings.
-Level Three SLOs require higher-order thinking.
-See the Curricular Student Learning Outcomes Logical Sequencing and Progression in Table 1, the Program of Study below in Table 2 and the Associate Degree Nursing Curriculum Progression Map - Appendix 1).
+Therefore, the SLOs in NUR 117 and NUR 133 are also included with NUR 111 in the Level One SLOs on the Associate Degree Nursing Curriculum Progression Map (Table 2).